JudeRocks1/soc-dashboard-powerbi/README.md

 ```

 - Click on the "View as" feature.
 (Report View -> View as)
-- Select Other user and input a given Username and select its approriate role.
+- Select Other user and input a given Username and select its appropriate role.
 - This will only display information at their access level.